-Colin Neesom continues to organise and run the 100 Club and other events, besides serving as announcer for the Gala.
-George Beverly is working on projects to provide storage space at No.14 and path improvements for Tap O Noth.
+Mike Davies continues as Chair and Colin Mumford is responsible for the membership.
+George Beverly has been working on path improvements for Tap O Noth.
 He also gives us the benefit of his wide local knowledge and experience.
 Averil Stewart is continuing as Treasurer although not a Director.

 A full list of past winners can be seen on our website.

 Wheedlemont Turbine Fund

-A route for Trail has been drafted running from Gartly through the Clashindarroch Forest to the ski trails at Black Middens, over The Buck then across the south side of the Cabrach into Glen Buchat, along the Ladder Hills and then down to Corgarff.
+A route for the Trail has been drafted running from Huntly through the Clashindarroch Forest to the ski trails at Black Middens, over The Buck then across the south side of the Cabrach into Glen Buchat, along the Ladder Hills and then down to Corgarff.
 The steering group is still seeking to discuss the issues with the estates but in the meantime will be looking at tracks to link communities to the route.

 Rhynie Chert SSSI

 If anyone has any ideas for this site or would like to help with any development, please contact us.
 The area at the bottom of the site, near the Essie Burn, might be available for paths similar to Moss Wood but is a bit wet.

 Finally, we would like to extend an invitation to any persons who wish to help with the work of the Trust.
 If you would like to serve on the Board or assist in any other way we would be pleased to hear from you.
 Please contact any of the Board members below.